K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 2. Enter the name of the route to add.
 Click "Save".

-3. Click "Confirm" button from the confirmation pop-up to complete adding route.
+3. Click "OK" button from the confirm pop-up to complete adding route.

 ### <div id='62'/> 3.2.1.3.6.2.
 Unconnect Route
 1. Click “Unconnect” button of the route to remove from the list.